Setting Up a Business in Dubai: A Step-by-Step Guide for 2025

 Civil Company

 A special business structure reserved exclusively for lawyers, doctors, engineers, and accountants.
-A civil company business structure only allows professional or intellectual services.
-Ownership is restricted to the partners themselves, who are fully liable for the company's operations and financial activities.
+A civil company business structure is limited to professional or intellectual services.
+Ownership is restricted to the partners themselves, who are entirely liable for the company's operations and financial activities.

 Branch of a Foreign Company